 Afterwards, you should ask about the false teeth.
 Questions like the following are important in making the right decision:

-It’s also a good idea to take a look at the before and after images of patients who had this treatment.
+It’s also a good idea to take a look at the dentures before and after images of patients who had this treatment.

 How Best To Prepare For Dentures?